-Whenever a dependent student leaves the building during the normal course of the school day, she/he must first sign out with the Attendance Director or Principal.
-No student will be allowed to leave the building without parent or guardian permission.
+Whenever a student leaves the building during the normal course of the school day, the parent or guardian must notify the attendance director by phone, (texts, emails and notes are not acceptable) or the office personnel if director is not available.
 Failure to sign out when leaving the building may result in truancy with disciplinary action.
 Exceptions to this rule must be approved by the principal (18 and older dependents need parental/guardian permission).